1987 Tampa riots: Disciplinary and legal actions

 After the death of Hair, the usage of chokeholds by the police was banned.
-David D’Agresta was suspended without pay and the State Attorney's Office for Hillsborough County charged him in connection with the event but an all-white jury acquited him.
+David D’Agresta was suspended without pay and the State Attorney's Office for Hillsborough County charged him in connection with the event but an all-white jury acquitted him.
 Both officers who were involved with Miller's case were cleared of any wrongdoing on April 27, 1987, as assistant prosecutor, Charles A. Caruso said his death was a result of cardiac rhythm disturbance.
 Officer Johnson quit his job on May 6, saying he and his wife decided they wanted to return to St. Louis, Missouri where they had both lived prior to living in Tampa.
 A memo had been released by the municipal government that day saying Johnson's actions were not illegal, unconstitutional nor racially motivated but did end up violating Tampa's policy which limited using deadly force only to when a suspect posed "the threat of grave injury".